 Johnnie Hamilton-Mason

-Johnnie Hamilton-Mason, PhD., M.S.W., is the Interim Director of the School of Social Work at Simmons University, and the Inaugural Visiting Scholar at Embrace Boston.
-Prior to that, Hamilton-Mason was the Eva Whiting White Endowed Professor (2019-2022) and a Full social work professor at Simmons.
-Her research focuses on African American women and families, the intersection of cross-cultural theory and practice, and HIV/AIDS prevention and treatment.
+Johnnie Hamilton-Mason, PhD, MSW focuses her research on African American women and families, the intersection of cross-cultural theory and practice, and HIV/AIDS prevention and treatment.
+In addition to her work at Simmons, Hamilton-Mason is the Inaugural Visiting Scholar at Embrace Boston.
 Hamilton-Masson has conducted extensive quantitative and qualitative research related to HIV/AIDs in Africa and in the United States; studied survivors of Hurricane Katrina to understand community capacity, survival, and resilience in post-Katrina New Orleans; and examined the impact of workplace stress and coping responses on African American women.
 Her interdisciplinary work has been supported by the National Science Foundation, the Polly Dickson Foundation, and the African Bridge Network.
 Additionally, Hamilton-Mason has been awarded fellowships at Harvard University's W.E.B.
 DuBois Institute and at the Gwen Ifill College of Media, Arts and Humanities at Simmons.

 Hamilton-Mason serves on several national boards and committees, including the Research Education Collaborative for the Palestinian Al Quds University, the Massachusetts Advocacy for Children, and the Boston-area Heritage Guild.
 She was named the Massachusetts National Association of Social Worker's "Social Work Educator of the Year," in 2013, received the Council on Social Work Education's "Feminist Scholarship Award," in 2019, the National Association of Black Social Worker's "Distinguished Professor of the Year Award" in 2020 and the Greater Boston Association of Black Social Workers "Sankofa Community Development Award" 2016.
 Hamilton-Mason has co-authored Systemic Racism in the United States: Scaffolding as Social Construction (2018).
 Through her work as the Visiting Scholar at Embrace Boston, funded by the Boston Foundation, Hamilton-Mason is currently writing the official history of the League of Women for Community Service, one of the oldest continuously running Black women's clubs in the United States.